Still Have Questions About a Legal Issue? Call 847-395-2200

 For injuries resulting from radiological exposure, the employee must notify the employer 90 days after the employee knows or suspects that he or she has received an excessive dose of radiation.
 For occupational diseases, the employee must notify the employer as soon as practicable after he or she becomes aware of the condition.

 You should always follow your doctor’s orders despite your employer’s desire for you to return to work.
-However, it is the employee’s responsibility to follow company’s guidelines regarding supplying doctor’s notes and communicating about your ability to return to work, etc. An employee and their doctor are protected from having to disclose personal information through HIPPA laws.
+However, it is the employee’s responsibility to follow the company’s guidelines regarding supplying doctor’s notes and communicating about your ability to return to work, etc. An employee and their doctor are protected from having to disclose personal information through HIPPA laws.

-No. In Illinois every employee is covered from the moment they are hired.
-This does not include contract workers who work for an agency or are self employed.
+No. In Illinois, every employee is covered from the moment they are hired.
+This does not include contract workers who work for an agency or are self-employed.

 The law covers injuries that are caused, in whole or in part, by the employee’s duties or workplace safety hazards.
 A worker injured by the repetitive motion of a body part is covered, as is a person who experiences a stroke, heart attack, or other physical problem caused by work.
 If an employee has a pre-existing condition they may be entitled to receive benefits if he or she can demonstrate that the work aggravated that condition.

-This area of the law has changed dramatically in the last 25 years.
+This area of law has changed dramatically in the last 25 years.
 At one time there was no recognition that repeated exposure to certain chemicals or substances could be linked to specific diseases.
 However, because there was a high concentration of workers in certain industries contracting the same disease the medical and scientific communities took a closer look.
-It was discovered that certain chemicals and/or substances were not present in the environment outside of the workplace and the workers therefore could not have contracted their particular diseases if not for their workplace conditions.
+It was discovered that certain chemicals and/or substances were not present in the environment outside of the workplace and the workers, therefore, could not have contracted their particular diseases if not for their workplace conditions.

-The law does provide benefits for surviving family members including spouses, children and any other family members that were financially dependent on the deceased at the time of his or her death.
+The law does provide benefits for surviving family members including spouses, children, and any other family members that were financially dependent on the deceased at the time of his or her death.
 These laws are often misunderstood, even by the company itself sometimes.
-It is advisable for you to consult with an attorney experienced in workers compensation death benefit claims.
-Attorney Robert Edens will provide you with a free case evaluation and work with you to present an all inclusive demand letter from your spouses employer.
+It is advisable for you to consult with an attorney experienced in worker’s compensation death benefit claims.
+Attorney Robert Edens will provide you with a free case evaluation and work with you to present an all-inclusive demand letter from your spouse’s employer.

 A breakdown in communication often causes delays in an employee receiving benefits.
-If an employee is experiencing frustration and delays in receiving benefits and are having increased difficulty communicating with their employer, it is best to hire an attorney to get your benefits flowing and protecting your financial interests.
-In fact, you will often receive more benefits with an attorney then without, even after they deduct their fees.
+If an employee is experiencing frustration and delays in receiving benefits and are having increased difficulty communicating with their employer, it is best to hire an attorney to get your benefits flowing and protect your financial interests.
+In fact, you will often receive more benefits with an attorney than without, even after they deduct their fees.
 See Below.

 You are entitled to certain benefits based on the seriousness of your injuries but this is where disagreements can arise.
 Generally, temporary total disability (TTD) and medical reimbursement while the injuries heal do not present a problem.
 The problems arise when the employer questions the employee’s ability to return to work and at what capacity level.
 There are too many variables to give an adequate answer here.

 Not necessarily.
-This only arises after the employee has been to two separate treating doctors or hospitals and the subsequent referrals they provided that are outside the employers network.
+This only arises after the employee has been to two separate treating doctors or hospitals and the subsequent referrals they provided are outside the employer’s network.
 If you want to see a third doctor that is not in your employer’s choice network then they can refuse reimbursement for these bills.
-As long as the worker stays within the limits on choice of provider and the treatment is necessary and related to the injuries encountered on the job, the employer has to pay for these bills.
+As long as the worker stays within the limits on the choice of provider and the treatment is necessary and related to the injuries encountered on the job, the employer has to pay for these bills.

 The actual value of your case cannot and should not be determined until your doctors have had sufficient time to evaluate your injuries.
 Only then should a settlement even be considered.
-Other considerations will be the nature and extent of your injuries, if they are permanent and what impact they will have over your everyday life.
+Other considerations will be the nature and extent of your injuries, if they are permanent and what impact they will have on your everyday life.
 Your medical bills, pain, and length of time needed for recovery are also considerations.

-In Illinois you have two years from the date of the incident to pursue a personal injury or accident claim.
+In Illinois, you have two years from the date of the incident to pursue a personal injury or accident claim.